TP-Link Kasa

 How to Fix / Troubleshooting

-Safety: Turn off power to furnace/air handler before wiring checks.
+Safety: Turn off power to the furnace or air handler before checking the wiring.

-- Fan mode test: With power restored, set fan to ON in the thermostat.
-If the blower does not start, the issue is in wiring, thermostat G output, or furnace fan relay.
+- Fan mode test: With power restored, set the fan to ON at the thermostat.
+If the blower does not start, the issue is in the wiring, thermostat G output, or furnace fan relay.

 - System settings: In the Kasa app, verify fan control options and ensure the thermostat is set to control the fan (if your system requires it).